Late Invoice Statistics You Should Know (2026)

 #1: More businesses ditching paper invoicing

 We’ve already witnessed a major shift toward digital invoicing.
 However, we can’t say paper invoicing is completely gone.
-While the EU has proposed electronic invoicing mandates, it appears that the US has no such plans.
+The United States is a major global outlier in electronic invoicing, as there are no universal B2B e-invoicing mandates.

-Evidently, AI-powered solutions are becoming increasingly popular.
-As this technology becomes increasingly refined, we can expect it to be used more widely.
+The popularity of AI-powered solutions has skyrocketed in 2026.
+As this technology becomes increasingly refined, we can expect it to be used even more widely.

 #3: Mobile invoicing